He3amtesla/Monty_Hall_Problem_Simulation_Project/README.md

 Use `pip install -r requirements.txt` to necessary packages.

 ## Usage
+You can use the program directly from the This site: https://montyhallsimulation.streamlit.app/

+or

-add to `src` directory to the `PYTHONPATH` and run the project's Python script with: `python src/manty_hall.py` For Streamlit dashboard, run: streamlit run src/dashboard.py
+add to `src` directory to the `PYTHONPATH` and run the project's Python script with: `python src/manty_hall.py` For Streamlit dashboard, run: `streamlit run src/dashboard.py`

 ## licence
 There is no problem using this code for other purposes